 You may have heard of the phrase"composite bonding" or "dental composite bonding".
-This is a special dental technique for adding tooth-coloured filling material to a tooth, in order to change the shape, the color, or the apparant position, or sometimes all three!
+This is a special dental technique for adding tooth-colored filling material to a tooth, in order to change the shape, the color, or the apparent position of the tooth, or sometimes all three!

 An alternative way is to build out the tooth with a layer of tooth-colored material, like a false fingernail, to bring the visible surface of the tooth into line with the others.